BIRD-Laboratories/MLPScaling/README.md

 I am so cooked.
 I'm going to make sure the eval script doesn't have any issues.
 21:02 I'll get done with some personal tasks, see what i can do, and finish my internim report.

+## 12/8/24

+For my assignment I'm just going to do something else.
+It was a fun run but I simply am too straped for time.
+I am sad to take this break but I will continue to push during chirstmas break.
+Image Tokenizer Scaling recently came out too.